Cetinje: Libraries

 The oldest libraries of Montenegro, where the oldest books and documentation of great value are preserved, are located at Cetinje.
 This makes Cetinje internationally recognized as well.
 The oldest library among these is the Library of Cetinje Monastery, which was founded by the end of the 15th century at the time when the Printing House of Crnojevići started operating.
 Today, seventy-five old manuscripts written in Cyrillic, then four incunabula, and many old liturgical books are kept there.

 The first public reading room in Montenegro known as The Reading Room of Cetinje was founded in 1896.
 Since its founding it has been the cultural centre of Montenegro.
 The fruitful activity of this reading room was continued by the Town Library and the Njegoš reading room, which offers over 63,000 books and volumes of periodicals.

 The school libraries of Cetinje also have a long tradition.
-The library of the oldest school at Cetinje today known as Njegoš Elementary School dates back to 1834, the library of the clerical college and the Carica Marija Girls’ Institute dates back to 1869, and the library of the Gymnasium to 1880.
+The library of the oldest school at Cetinje today known as Njegoš Elementary School dates back to 1834, the library of the clerical college and the Carica Marija Girls' Institute dates back to 1869, and the library of the Cetinje Gymnasium to 1880.